openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

 2. Uses the L-channel to predict A and B channels.
 3. Restores the image by converting it into the BGR color space.

 > **NOTE**: To use `colorization-v2` or `colorization-v2-norebal` model with the demo, you have to specify the path to .npy file with color coefficients.
-If you want to use `colorization-v2-pytorch` model, you only need to specify the path to the image.
+If you want to use `colorization-v2-pytorch` or `colorization-siggraph` model, you only need to specify the path to the image.

 ### Running the Demo